Programs and Services for Faculty

 The Center for Civic Engagement is continuing to host informal luncheons to provide a venue for faculty to discuss their teaching and research with colleagues from across campus to identify potential common areas of interest or points of synergy.
-Our first round table this year will be:
+Upcoming Roundtable Luncheon topics include:

 Time: 11:30 a.m. - 12:30 p.m.